madschristensen99/wrappedMonero/README.md

 Here's how to **set up** everything

 1. Install dependencies for bridge by running `uv sync` inside the `bridge/` directory.
-2. Install dependencies for the frontend by running `npm i` inside the `frontend/` directory
+2. Install dependencies for the frontend by running `npm i` inside the `frontend/` directory.
-3. Install the monero cli tools and make sure that you have the `monero-wallet-rpc` program available in your terminal.
+3. Install the Monero CLI tools and make sure that you have the `monero-wallet-rpc` program available in your terminal.
-4. Create a Monero wallet that receives the XMR to be wrapped and make sure that it's available in a directory that `monero-wallet-rpc` can access
+4. Create a Monero wallet that receives the XMR to be wrapped and make sure that it's available in a directory that `monero-wallet-rpc` can access.

 Here's how to **start up** everything

-1. Start the monero wallet rpc endpoint by running `bridge/bin/monero-cli`
+1. Start the Monero wallet RPC endpoint by running `bridge/bin/monero-cli`.
-1. Start bridge by running `uv run ./main.py` inside the `bridge/` directory.
+2. Start the bridge program by running `uv run ./main.py` inside the `bridge/` directory.
-2. Start the frontend by running `npm run dev` inside the `frontend/` directory.
+3. Start the frontend by running `npm run dev` inside the `frontend/` directory.

 Here's how to make a demo transaction